dddappp/A-AO-Demo/README.md

 This application will, of course, include the Saga implementation for the `CreateOrUpdateInventoryItem` service discussed above.
 However, if you're eager for a sneak peek, you can directly check out our [DDDML model file](./dddml/a-ao-demo.yaml), where the definition of the `ProcessInventorySurplusOrShortage` method of the `InventoryService` service is provided.

+> **Tip**
+>
+> You might not have expected that the DSL we use to orchestrate Sagas
+> can also be used to [solve the vexing "dependency injection" problem in Move Dapp development](https://github.com/dddappp/sui-interface-demo/blob/main/README_CN.md).
+> It's just that versatile.

 ## Prerequisites